-The following areas of practice are offered as examples of experience that is required for registration as a Chartered Professional (Geology).
+The following areas of practice are offered as examples of experience that is required for registration as a Chartered Professional (Geoscience).
 Professional experience need not be limited to those listed and applications will be considered for appropriate areas of practice in addition to those listed below.

-1. Exploration strategy:

-- 1.1. experienced in the strategic aspects of exploration, who advises on corporate philosophies, objectives and general implementation - 1.2. usually a person with extensive experience at the exploration executive level

-2. Exploration planning and management:

-- 2.1. advising on and/or who undertakes the planning and management of exploration programs - 2.2. usually dealing with the 'hands-on' rather than the strategic aspects of exploration - 2.3. detailed knowledge of drilling techniques (e.g. open hole, core, reverse circulation etc.

-3. Exploration property appraisal:
+- 1. Exploration strategy: - 1.1. experienced in the strategic aspects of exploration, who advises on corporate philosophies, objectives, and general implementation; - 1.2. extensive experience at an executive level responsible for exploration. - 2.
+Exploration planning and management: - 2.1. advising on and/or who undertakes the planning and management of exploration programs; - 2.2. usually dealing with the 'hands-on' rather than the strategic aspects of exploration; - 2.3. detailed knowledge of drilling techniques (e.g., open hole, core, reverse circulation). - 3.
+Exploration property appraisal: